-represents the expected cross section in bin $i$, with SM and NP contributions weighted by fit parameters.
 The correlations among the differential observables are obtained from our SM simulation.
 The NP signal strength $\mu_{\rm NP}$ is identified with ${\rm Br}(t \to H^\pm b)\times{\rm Br}(H^\pm \to W^\pm Z)$.
 For the CMS analysis, the theoretical uncertainty is included in the total uncertainty by adding it in quadrature to the experimental one, so we fix $\mu_{\rm SM} = 1$.
 In the ATLAS case, where theory uncertainties are not included in the reported errors, we use the one based on {\tt MG5\_aMC@NLO+Pythia 8}, whose predictions lie in between the two simulations obtained from {\tt SHERPA} (without and with mult-leg merging of additional partons).
 To account for this uncertainty, we profile over $\mu_{\rm SM}$, allowing a 5\% variation around 1, which corresponds to the uncertainty on the total $t\bar t$ production cross section~\cite{Czakon:2011xx}.

 Minimizing the global $\chi^2$ (ATLAS plus CMS), we extract model-independent bounds on ${\rm Br}(t\to H^\pm b) \times {\rm Br}(H^\pm\to WZ)$, with $\chi^2-\chi^2_{\rm min} \le 1~(4)$ defining the 1$\sigma$ (2$\sigma$) interval.
 The combined result is shown in the left panel of Fig.~\ref{fig:limit_combined} as a function of $m_{H^\pm}$ (the individual results for CMS and ATLAS are shown in Fig.~\ref{fig:limits} in the appendix).
 Note that the lower edge of the $2\sigma$ band lies very close to ${\rm Br}(t\to H^\pm b) \times {\rm Br}(H^\pm\to WZ)=0$, indicating a mild ($\sim 2\sigma$) preference for a NP contribution.